chunweiz/CCUX/doc/getting_started.md

 > `username` is your remote Git user name
 > `email address` is your remote Git email address

 Type the following commands to add the remote CCUX Git repository URL.
-You will have to use `https://` because NRG local network is blocking the port for `git://`:
+You will have to use `https://` because NRG local network blocks the port for `git://`:

 ```
 #!batch